dirkneuhaeuser/contrastive-learning-of-object-representations/README.md

 ## Implementation Adjustments

-Insead of many small sequences of articially created frames, we need to deal with a long video-sequence.
-Therefore, each element in our batch mirrows a single frame at a given time t, not a sequence.
+Instead of many small sequences of artificially created frames, we need to deal with a long video-sequence.
+Therefore, each element in our batch mirrors a single frame at a given time t, not a sequence.
 For this single frame at time t, we load its two predecessors, which are then used to predict the frame at t, and thereby create a positive example.
 Further, we found, that the infoNCE-loss to be numerically unstable in our case, hence we opted for the almost identical but more stable NT-Xent in our implementation.